AushevAhmad/awesome-css/README.md

 ## Customizing Modules

-If you want to customize your modules:
+If you would like to to customize your modules:

 1. Open the link found in the module's `@import` URL.